 November was quite possibly the busiest month for the LEAF team.
 Conferences, interviews, and video creation took up a lot of our time, starting with President Keith Comito’s appearance on The Young Turks, one of the largest news networks on YouTube.
 Here Keith had the opportunity to explain to TYT host Cenk Uygur what healthy life extension is all about, and what we’re doing to get there.

 Staff and volunteers attended a number of conferences to bring our readers the latest rejuvenation news from the field.
 Nicola and Elena spoke at the Fourth Eurosymposium on Healthy Ageing, held in Brussels in early November by HEALES; attending the event gave them the chance to interview many researchers, such as Sven Bulterijs and Marco Demaria, as well as Dr. João Pedro de Magalhães and Dr. Aubrey de Grey, whom you can listen to in the November podcast.
-You can watch Nicola and Elena’s talks here and here; Nicola’s personal impressions on the event as a conference newbie can be found here.
+You can watch Nicola and Elena’s talks here and here.